spicymuffin/yshttl/README.md

 ### secondary settings (touch if you know what you are doing)

 - **REFRESH_RATE_CLOCK**: _float_
-  time inbetween refreshes of clock thread
+  time in between refreshes of clock thread
   default: 0.25

 - **REFRESH_RATE_SHTTL_LST**: _float_
-  time inbetween refreshes of shuttle list
+  time in between refreshes of shuttle list
   default: 30.0

 - **BOOK_TIME**: _string_